marcoalopez/Python_course/notebooks/installing_Python.md

 We will use a free environment management system called **conda** to install Python and the necessary scientific libraries for the course.
 The conda management system allows to install, run, and update Python packages while ensuring compatibility between different package versions on your machine.
 It also allows to efficiently manage Python environments, which are essentially independent Python installations.
 More details on this later.

+[TOC]

-## Install Python, Python scientific libraries, and Jupyter Lab using Miniconda
+## 1. Install Python, scientific libraries, and Jupyter Lab using Miniconda

 For this course, we will use Miniconda which allows us to manage Python packages through a console with a minimal installation (don't be scared, it's simpler than it sounds).